-The braces were modelled using "Damper-Friction Spring" link elements and the parameters were determined based on the described method in this hand-out.
+The recommended procedure in the provided stepby-step design flowchart is used where the assumed structural ductility factor (μ) is verified by non-linear dynamic time-history simulations: The braces were modelled using "Damper-Friction Spring" link elements and the parameters were determined based on the described method in this hand-out.
 The table below summarises the numerical characteristics of the braces.
-Please note that for this design example, the initial stiffness of the devices (K{initial}) is considered equal to the elastic stiffness of the adopted UC section.
-For different cases, this should be determined based on the target SLS drift and the elastic stiffness of the device, brace body, pins, brackets and target drift is in the range of 1.0% to 1.5% to protect the secondary and non - structural elements.
+Please note that for this design example, the initial stiffness of the devices ($K{initial}$) is considered equal to the elastic stiffness of the adopted UC section.
+For different cases, this should be determined based on the target SLS drift and the elastic stiffness of the device, brace body, pins, brackets and other attachments.